wp-plugins/user-admin-simplifier/readme.txt

 2. Check the menu section to disable.
 Click 'Save Changes' to apply your settings.
 Click 'Clear User Settings' to reset the disabled menus for the selected user.

 == Changelog ==

+= 0.3.1 =
+* updated code for Clear User Settings button to colear settings for selected user
+* updated plugin admin, added priorities - uses stored menu if menu already modified, that way current user can always see all menu items

 = 0.3 =
 * added uninistall file - will now remove options when deleting plugin